What Is On-Demand Computing?

 Once you move to the Cloud, you’ll be wowed!
-You probably won’t go back to your old,clunky hosting solution, either.
-After making the switch to the Cloud, companies both large and small are unlikely to switch back to a less evolved solution.
+You probably won’t go back to your old, clunky hosting solution, either.
+After switching to the Cloud, companies both large and small are unlikely to switch back to a less evolved solution.
 Here are some reasons why cloud computing is here to stay.

-One of the most common reasons companies move to the Cloud is to be able to provide employees with the ability to utilize a multitude of devices and applications that they are familiar and comfortable with to get the job done in a more productive manner.
+One of the most common reasons companies move to the Cloud is to provide employees with the ability to utilize many devices and applications that they are familiar and comfortable with to get the job done more productively.
 Organizations are eliminating device regulations and allowing employees to use their own, a move that wouldn’t have been possible without the Cloud.

 IBM recently published a study in which they questioned approximately 2,000 midsized businesses about their implemented IT practices.
-An astonishing 70 percent said that they were actively pursuing cloud-based analytics for greater efficiency, upgrades and insights!
+An astonishing 70 percent said they actively pursued cloud-based analytics for greater efficiency, upgrades, and insights!